System Configuration is a tool that can help identify problems that might prevent Windows from starting correctly. You

-Click the Services tab, click Disable all, select the check box for the first service that is listed, and then restart the computer.
-If the problem does not occur, then you can eliminate the first service as the cause of the problem.
+Click the Services tab, click Disable all, select the check box for the first service that's listed, and then restart the computer.
+If the problem doesn't occur, then you can eliminate the first service as the cause of the problem.

 With the first service selected, select the second service check box, and then restart the computer.

 Repeat this process until you reproduce the problem.
-If you cannot reproduce the problem, then you can eliminate system services as the cause of the problem.
+If you can't reproduce the problem, then you can eliminate system services as the cause of the problem.
 Perform the following task:

 Click the General tab, and then select the Load startup items check box.

-Click the Startup tab, click Disable all, select the check box for the first startup item that is listed, and then restart the computer.
-If the problem does not occur, then you can eliminate the first startup item as the cause of the problem.
+Click the Startup tab, click Disable all, select the check box for the first startup item that's listed, and then restart the computer.
+If the problem doesn't occur, then you can eliminate the first startup item as the cause of the problem.

 With the first startup item selected, select the second startup item check box, and then restart the computer.
 Repeat this process until you reproduce the problem.